vita-epfl/Stable-Video-Infinity/README.md

 ## ðŸ”§ Environment Setup

-We have tested the environment with A100 80G, cuda 12.0 (cuda 12.X should also work).
+We have tested the environment with A100 80G, cuda 12.0, and torch 2.8.0.
 This is our reproduced [environment](https://github.com/user-attachments/files/22899587/env.txt).
-The following script will automatically install the latest torch==2.8.0.
-We have also tested with the lower version: torch==2.4.1 and torchvision==0.19.1.
+The following script will automatically install the older version torch==2.5.0.
+We have also tested with the lower version: torch==2.4.1 and torch==2.5.0.
 Feel free to let me know if you meet issues.

 ```bash
 conda create -n svi python=3.10